 Welcome to the one screen world of shopping.

-One of the five major movements that have changed brands forever (that corporation are doing little-to-nothing about) that are defined in my second business book, CTRL ALT Delete, is the notion of the one screen world.
+One of the five major movements that have changed brands forever (that corporations are doing little-to-nothing about) that are defined in my second business book, CTRL ALT Delete, is the notion of the one screen world.
 In simplistic form: the only screen that matters to me - the consumer - is the screen that is in front of me.
 We live in a world where brands are still thinking in digital ghettos.
 They're worried about their Web strategy, their mobile strategy, their social media strategy and so on.
 That's a bad strategy.
 The only strategy that matters is a one screen strategy.
 We live in a world where screens are ubiquitous, cheap and hyper-connected.
 Plus, the data just keeps pointing us further down the road.
 PC sales have dropped at a dramatic pace as more and more consumers buy tablets and smartphones.
 Some have called this the post-PC era, while others have tagged it as the post-Web browser era.
 I like to think of it as the one screen world.
 Screens are everywhere (walls, pockets, hands, whatever) that are at our beck and connected call.

 It's happening... and it's happening fast.